codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 For teams, all build minutes using macOS standard VM, macOS premium VM, Linux standard VM, and Linux premium VM are charged at the rates shown below.

 Team users that were active in the current billing period are charged $10/month.
 To see how users are counted please see [here](https://docs.codemagic.io/teams/users/)

+Each extra build concurrency allows to run an additional build in paralel.
+For example, two extra build concurrencies allow to run three builds in paralel.
+Consider Business plan or Enterprise plan if more than three concurrent builds are required.

 | **Item**  | **Price**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |